A trade fair for drones and other high-tech gadgets comes to Washington

 From bird-sized craft to a scale model of a giant Air Force MQ-9 Reaper, known as a hunter-killer drone, the huge Washington Convention Center was packed with drones and other high-tech gadgets for both government and private uses.
 Organizers called it the largest drone show in the world.

-The three-day trade fair featured nearly 600 exhibits.
-They showed how drones and other robots can help in all sorts of domestic duties.
+The three-day trade fair featured nearly 600 exhibits where they showed how drones and other robots can help in all sorts of domestic duties.
 Law enforcement, search and rescue, selling real estate and checking pipelines were all covered.
 So were fighting forest fires and protecting wildlife.

 Don't Call Them Drones